Punit1601/sample/README.md

 # sample
-Thuis is my sample repository.
+This is my sample repository.
 Author ~ Punit Singh Mattu.